Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 - A.1.4.c) Exception: syncChunkWrites may be altered.
 - A.1.4.d) Exception: tutorialStep may be altered.
 A.1.5) The game's code and files must not be altered to produce any unfair advantage or significant deviation in gameplay.
-- A.1.5.a) Clarification: Clarification: Changing capes and skins (including high resolution/dimension capes) in the launcher assets cache is allowed.
+- A.1.5.a) Clarification: Changing capes and skins (including high resolution/dimension capes) in the launcher assets cache is allowed.
 Skins must not be transparent.
 Elytra shape must not be changed.
   - A.1.5.a.i) Exception: The “Cobalt” elytra texture may be used.
 - A.1.5.b) Clarification: The name of hardware components, such as the CPU, must not be altered.